cobbler/cobbler/docs/installation-guide.rst

 ========

-Please note that installing any of the packages here via a package manager (such as dnf/yum or apt) can and will require a large number of ancilary packages, which we do not document here.
+Please note that installing any of the packages here via a package manager (such as dnf/yum or apt) can and will require a large number of ancillary packages, which we do not document here.
 The package definition should automatically pull these packages in and install them along with Cobbler, however it is always best to verify these requirements have been met prior to installing Cobbler or any of its components.

 First and foremost, Cobbler requires Python.
 Since 3.0.0 you will need Python 3.
 Cobbler also requires the installation of the following packages:

+- A webserver that can act as a proxy (like Apache, Nginx, ...)
+- wget and/or curl
 - createrepo_c
-- httpd / apache2
 - xorriso
-- gunicorn
-- mod_ssl / libapache2-mod-ssl
+- Gunicorn
 - python-cheetah
+- python-dns
+- python-requests
+- python-distro
 - python-netaddr
 - python-librepo
 - python-schema
 - PyYAML / python-yaml
+- fence-agents
 - rsync
 - syslinux
 - tftp-server / atftpd

-- dnf-plugins-core
+On dnf based systems please also install: ``dnf-plugins-core``

 If you decide to use the LDAP authentication, please also install manually in any case:

 - python3-ldap (or via PyPi: ldap)

+If you decide to require Windows auto-installation support, please also install manually:

+- python-hivex
+- python-pefile

+If you are on an apt-based system our operation may be better for mirror detection if the ``aptsources`` Python module is available.

 Koan can be installed apart from Cobbler.
 Please visit the `Koan documentation <https://koan.readthedocs.io/en/latest/>`_ for details.

 .. note::
    Not installing all required dependencies will lead to stacktraces in your Cobbler installation.